rinafriedberg/gbv-analytics/README.md

 The folder Spatial_Statistics contains a tutorial for pulling and analyzing GPS data to predict neighborhood safety, as well as code that generates a dummy dataset of survey responses.
 This again allows users to follow along, while protecting the privacy of survey participants.

 The baseline analysis papers can be found at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213359 and https://journals.sagepub.com/doi/10.1177/1077801219886380.
-The spatial statistics paper is currently under review, and the authors would be happy to share the results upon request.
+We would be happy to share a working draft of the paper describing the spatial statistics methods and results upon request.